-DPZ had developed and presented Conditional Use criteria to the MWG that could be enforced for mulch and composting operations requiring an MDE NWWRF or CF permit.
 Both the Task Force and MWG extensively discussed the scale of mulch/compost operations; what constituted a commercial or industrial operation; and what scale of operation should be permitted on farm properties.
+DPZ worked closely with the MWG to develop Conditional Use criteria that could be enforced for mulch and composting operations requiring an MDE NWWRF or CF permit.